raganwald/javascript-allonge/manuscript/markdown/Functions/recipes/partial.md

     sayHelloToCeline('Eartha')
       //=> 'Hello, Celine, my name is Eartha'

 As noted above, our partial recipe allows us to create functions that are partial applications of functions that are context aware.
-We'd need a different recipe if we wish to create partial applications of object methods.
+We'd need a different recipe if we wished to create partial applications of object methods.

 [^inspired]: `callFirst` and `callLast` were inspired by Michael Fogus' [Lemonad](https://github.com/fogus/lemonad).
 Thanks!